Marry-your-rapist law: Hebrew Bible

 Although commentators such as John Gill (1746–63) and Charles Ellicott (1897) who think Deuteronomy 22:28–29 describes consensual sex often compare it to Exodus 22:16–17 (which almost all scholars agree is a consensual situation), the latter does not specify that the man "violated" her, whereas Deuteronomy 22:29 does.
 The Hebrew word used here for "violated" is עָנָה anah (or inah), which (depending on the context) can mean "to rape, to force [sexually], to defile, to violate, to ravish, to mistreat, to afflict, to humble/humiliate, to oppress, to subject/submit/subdue, to weaken".
 Especially when a Hebrew verb is in the pi'el (intensifying) form, this adds force, and in Deuteronomy 22:29 עִנָּ֔הּ ‘in-nāh is in the pi'el.
 In several other cases in the Hebrew Bible where this word is used to describe a man and a woman interacting, it is usually describing a man forcing a woman to have sex against her will (i.e., rape).

 Twelfth century Rabbi Moses Maimonides said the man's use of force would require that he marry his victim and never divorce her:Every maiden expects to be married, her seducer therefore is only ordered to marry her; for he is undoubtedly the fittest husband for her.
 He will better heal her wound and redeem her character than any other husband.
-If, however, he is rejected by her or her father, he must give the dowry (Exodus 22:15).
+If, however, he is rejected by her or her father, he must give the dowry (Exodus 22:16).
 If he uses violence he has to submit to the additional punishment, "he may not put her away all his days" (Deuteronomy 22:29).

 Middle Ages and early modern period

-In Christian medieval Europe, a man could "rape" a woman, after which she could choose or be pressured to marry her attacker, because she was considered to be a damaged commodity, diminishing her marital prospects.
-In this specific context, however, the term "rape" could also refer to elopement: a woman would give her consent to being abducted by the man she loved, and thus avoid asking permission from her parents to marry him.
+In medieval Europe, the term "rape" was sometimes used the historical sense meaning "abduct" in reference to elopement: a woman would give her consent to being abducted by the man she loved, and thus avoid asking permission from her parents to marry him.

 According to Johannah Stiebert, women that were not engaged were not able to consent, so rape became a matter of male superiority.
 According to the Shulchan Aruch (1565), a codification of Jewish law by Joseph Karo, the girl or her father, depending on age, are given the option of demanding the man marry her in addition to paying a fine of 50 silver beyond any damages physical or mental.